Easter

 5

-Include a golden egg
+Include a golden egg.

 6

-Make it a treasure hunt
+Make it a treasure hunt.

 7

-Add a Ninja Warrior element
+Add a Ninja Warrior element.

 As if an indoor Easter egg hunt on a rainy day weren’t enough fun, what about making it into an obstacle course?
 Have your kids navigate various challenges in order to find their eggs.
-Think: balance beam, tunnel, cart wheel requirements.
+Think: balance beam, tunnel, maybe some cart wheel requirements.
 Granted, if you’re doing this indoors, you’ll want to set it up in the play area or space where you don’t mind a little tumbling action.

 8

-Easter egg relay race
+Have an Easter egg relay race.

 Gpointstudio/Image Source/Getty Images

 Bringing an additional competitive element to the egg hunt can be great for rambunctious kids (just don’t let them get too rambunctious inside).
-Turn your hunt into a relay race where once one kid has found a certain number of eggs, they have to pass the baton to someone on their team to find the next five, then they share the wealth together.
+Turn your hunt into a relay race: once one kid has found a certain number of eggs, they have to pass the baton to someone on their team to find the next five, then they share the wealth together.

 9